tagnja/blog/my-draft/_spring-framework/understanding-spring-framework.md

 > The Spring Framework is a Java platform that provides comprehensive infrastructure support for developing Java applications.
 Spring handles the infrastructure so you can focus on your application.

-In my opinion, the Spring framework is a framework that does a lot of infrastructure things to help you focus on your application business logic development.
+In my opinion, the Spring framework is a infrastructure framework or a Java application infrastructure platform that does a lot of infrastructure things to help you focus on your application business logic development.
 In addition, the Spring framework is non-intrusive, meaning that your domain logic code generally has no dependencies on the framework itself.

 Features